tinylibs/tinyspy/README.md

 console.log(obj.apples) // prints 1
 ```

-You can restore spied function to it's original value with `restore` method:
+You can restore spied function to its original value with `restore` method:

 ```ts
 let apples = 0